imattau/bookstr/docs/nostr_features.md

 ## Relay Management

-The **RelayListManager** component in the profile settings screen allows you to modify the list of relays the app communicates with.
+The dedicated **Relay settings** page exposes the **RelayListManager** so you can edit the list of relays the app communicates with.

 1. Add a relay by entering a `wss://` URL and clicking **Add**.
 2. Remove a relay by pressing **Remove** next to its address.
+3. Click **Add relays from followed authors** to merge relay URLs advertised by people you follow.
+It uses `fetchUserRelays` to gather each contact's list and appends any unique addresses.

 All changes are stored as kind `10002` events so the new relay list is shared across devices.